Jon BarnesAssociate Professor, Linguistics

 |

-BA, Columbia University
+BA, Russian Language and Literature, Columbia University

-MA and PhD, University of California, Berkeley
+MA, PhD, Linguistics, University of California, Berkeley

 Research interests include phonetics, phonology, prosody and intonation, speech perception, language change, Slavic, Turkic, and Uralic languages.